Lauren Jenkins: 2013–2019: Signing with Big Machine and No Saint

-Jenkins was one of the performers which sang at Alliance Films's 20th annual convention in August 2018.
-Big Machine released "Give Up the Ghost" as her debut single in October 2018, however it was not serviced to radio stations as she wanted to "give people a chance" to see if they would like it.
+Big Machine released "Give Up the Ghost" as Jenkins's debut single in October 2018, however it was not serviced to radio stations as she wanted to "give people a chance" to see if they would like it.
 On November 16, Jenkins announced that her debut studio album, titled No Saint, was set for release on March 15, 2019.
-She released a single, "Maker's Mark and You", on the same day.
+Big Machine released the single "Maker's Mark and You" on the same day.
 Bobby Bones selected Jenkins as part of his "Class of 2019" artists in January 2019.
 Upon being chosen as Elvis Duran's Artist of the Month in February, she made her debut on Today on the seventh of that month.
-Two days before her first album's release, Jenkins premiered its accompanying short film Running out of Road (2019), which she co-directed and starred in, at the Violent Crown Cinema during the Austin City Limits Music Festival.
-No Saint was issued on March 15, 2019, by Big Machine.
+Jenkins performed at country music festival C2C: Country to Country in March.
+Two days before her first album's release, Jenkins premiered its accompanying short film Running out of Road (2019), which she co-wrote, co-produced, and starred in, at the Violent Crown Cinema during the Austin City Limits Music Festival.
+No Saint was issued on March 15 by Big Machine.
 The record consists of an Americana, country, indie, pop and rock sound; she co-wrote every song on the album.
-No Saint was released to positive reviews, and peaked at numbers 7 and 18 on Billboard Heatseekers Albums and Top Country Albums charts, respectively.
-Jenkins performed songs from the album at Billboard's and CMT's "Billboard Live Featuring CMT Next Women Of Country" event in May 2019.
-In June 2019, she was one of the performing artists at CMA Music Festival.
+No Saint was released to positive reviews, and peaked at numbers 7 and 18 on Billboard's Heatseekers Albums and Top Country Albums charts, respectively.
+Jenkins performed songs from the album at Billboard's and CMT's "Billboard Live Featuring CMT Next Women Of Country" event on June 3.
+Also in June, she was one of the performing artists at the CMA Music Festival.
+On September 15, Jenkins sang at O2 Academy Glasgow.

 2020–present: Departure from Big Machine and Miles on Me

 In early 2020, Jenkins was the supporting act for the European leg of Brett Eldredge's tour.
-On March 5, 2020, Jenkins learned from a Big Machine staffer that the label had dropped her.
+She appeared on Ricky Ross's Another Country with Ricky Ross radio show on BBC Radio Scotland in February to perform songs from No Saint.
+On March 5 Jenkins learned from a Big Machine staffer that the label had dropped her.
 Additionally, Jenkins was going to embark on a European and United Kingdom tour in the same year, which was ultimately canceled.
 Her first independent release was "Ain't That Hard", which was unveiled in May 2020.
 Jenkins revealed in July 2021 that her second EP, Miles on Me, would be released in three parts, with its first part being released in the same month.
 She told American Songwriter that when the COVID-19 pandemic began, she abandoned work on her second studio album and instead conceived Miles on Me over three studio sessions throughout 2020.